Rachneet/AirBnB-Analysis/README.md

 1. EDA.ipynb: This jupyter notebook comprises data cleaning and preprocessing, feature engineering and modelling for airbnb house price prediction.
 2. sentiment_analysis.ipynb: Analysis of user reviews for predicting sentiments using unsupervised machine learning algorithm.

+---

+### Results
+The results of our analysis have been summarised in a blog post on Medium and it can be accessed [here](https://rachneetsachdeva.medium.com/exploring-trends-on-airbnb-to-help-you-plan-your-next-vacation-38e1be993c9f).

+---

+### License, Acknowledgements and Copyright
+The licensing for this data can be found [here](http://insideairbnb.com/).
+This code can be used free of charge and I would encourage the reader to extend this work for even better insights.